FAQ for CO-OP Students

 - For CO-OP placements taking place over the Winter session, be sure to return your U-Pass at the end of the Fall session to receive a credit for the Winter session.

-What if I’m a CO-OP student and am not registered full time for the Winter session?
+I’m a CO-OP student but not enrolled full time for the Winter term.
+What should I do?

-- Complete and submit the required form to SFUO.
-Forms are available at SFUO (room 07 in the lower level of the University Centre).
+- Complete and submit the exemption form to the SFUO office in the University Centre, Room 07 (Level 1).

-- Return your U-Pass at the end of the Fall session to receive a credit for the Winter session.
+- Return your U-Pass at the end of the Fall term to receive a credit for the Winter term.

-- Contact the University of Ottawa’s Financial Services to receive a refund by cheque.
+- Contact University of Ottawa Financial Services to receive a refund by cheque.

 If I’m a CO-OP student, will I receive a U-Pass for the summer?

-- You will automatically be charged for the U-Pass as long as you are registered as a full time student for one of the summer sessions.
-Consequently, if you are unregistered for half of the summer session but registered full time for the other half, you will still be charged the full cost of the U-Pass.
+- You will automatically be charged for a U-Pass as long as you are enrolled as a full time student for one of the Spring-Summer terms.
+If you are not enrolled for one Spring-Summer term but are enrolled full time for the other, you will still be charged the full cost of a U-Pass.

-- If you are participating in a summer work term, you will also be charged for the U-Pass as part of your ancillary fees.
+- If you are participating in a Summer work term, you will also be charged for a U-Pass as part of your ancillary fees.
+If you require an exemption, contact the U-Pass coordinator at email@example.com.

 Is there a way to opt-in to receive a U-Pass?